ProJobless/Charme/readme.md

 * Getting started: https://github.com/mschultheiss/Charme/wiki/Getting%20Started
 * Ask questions here: https://groups.google.com/forum/?hl=de&fromgroups#!forum/charmeproject

+You can develop modules that do not require much knowledge about the main infrastructure.
+Such include.
+* An admin interface
+* A map selector
+* Find semantic information: Identify often used for example.
+Create a issue if you are interested in :)

 ## License
+Charme is a distributed social network with end-to-end encryption

+Copyright (C) 2014 Manuel Schultheiß

-Charme is distributed under the terms of the GNU General Public License, version 3.
-See the LICENSE.txt file for details.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Recommended IDE
 Sublime Text 3 with https://github.com/jdc0589/JsFormat plugin.